 Therefore, the EU has implemented programs, such as the Erasmus+ program, to assist citizens when it comes to language learning, and to fund initiatives that support the overall goal of increased spread of linguistic knowledge.
-What has this done, then, for language in the EU?
-Which languages are most widely spoken, and where?

 Other initiatives the EU has used to foster language learning together with the Council of Europe and its European Centre of Modern Languages include cooperation with European Institutions’ language service providers.
 The Commission itself has a Translation and Interpretation department which actively promotes education and training for linguists.
 The department also awards the European Language Label, which encourages new language teaching techniques.

 The debate however remains as to how much investment should be placed on learning new languages and maintaining old languages.
 The EU’s motto is “united in diversity,” so the balance is delicate.